-As children, many of us may have dreamed about collecting comic books, baseball cards, jewelry or art.
+As children, many of us may have dreamed about collecting comic books, baseball cards, jewelry, stamps, or art.
 For many, those dreams have not yet come true, but it is never too late to start collecting.
 With the right portfolio, these collections can become valuable tangible assets for investors.
 We’ve all heard of how physical assets can help diversify portfolios and investment strategies.
-However, choosing a tangible asset to invest in can be the hardest part.
+However, choosing a tangible asset to invest in can be arduous.

 In previous years, tangible assets were seen as strategies for only high-wealth investors, but that is no longer the case.
-While not everyone can afford a classic car or fine art collection, many are able to afford some type of physical asset to diversify their portfolios and help protect them from losses.
-In fact, many investors already own some type of physical asset, whether that is a car, a piece of jewelry or a family heirloom.
+While not everyone can afford a classic car or fine art collection, many can afford some type of physical asset to diversify their portfolios and help protect them from losses.
+In fact, many investors already own some type of physical asset, whether that is a car, a piece of jewelry, or a family heirloom.

-Sports memorabilia is perfect for the sports lover and the sports lover only.
+Sports memorabilia is perfect for the sports lover only.
 If an investor is planning on purchasing memorabilia and hoping for it to appreciate in value, they not only need to know what they are dealing with, but also how to assess the condition.

 Let’s use baseball cards as an example.
 As a sports aficionado, you should be able to identify the following factors that can affect the card’s value: